dell/ansible-powerstore/docs/modules/protectionpolicy.rst

     When snapshot rules are specified, this variable is required.

-    Value \ :literal:`present-in-policy`\  indicates to add to protection policy.
+    Value ``present-in-policy`` indicates to add to protection policy.

-    Value \ :literal:`absent-in-policy`\  indicates to remove from protection policy.
+    Value ``absent-in-policy`` indicates to remove from protection policy.

   array_ip (True, str, None)